aliwahabdev/aliwahabdev/README.md

 ## Hello there! :)

-I'm Ali, a Lebanese programmer who currently lives in Germany.
+I'm Ali, a Lebanese programmer who lives in Germany.

 My passion for programming developed when I was between the ages of 10 and 15, and it has only grown stronger since then.